sophie-katz/forge/forge-compiler/docs/for-developers/README.md

 Copyright 2023-2024 Sophie Katz
 -->

-Documentation intended for developers of Forge Core.
+Documentation intended for developers of the Forge compiler.